GRACE

 below the surface of the land.

-related to Heaven, earth (land), and water.
-The list of items is
+are those related to Heaven, earth (land), and water.
+The list of

-given from the point of reference of God, who is in Heaven and is doing
+items is given from the point of reference of God, who is in Heaven and

-the speaking.
-From the perspective of man and other passages, each
+is doing the speaking.
+From the perspective of man and other passages,

 3 - Heaven ("third Heaven", 2 Corinthians 12:2)